 Overall class structure

-class defines and registers a new custom field that displays a drop-down list of posts.
+The WP_FormMaster_AddCustomField_PostSelect class defines and registers a new custom field that displays a drop-down list of posts.
 This field uses several WordPress filters and shortcuts to integrate with the form, control display, and manage validation.

 Class variables